joaobarroca93/BMP280/README.md

-# BMP280 barometric sensor library
+# BMP280 Sensor Library

-# 03/12/2017 by João Barroca <joao.barroca@tecnico.ulisboa.pt>
+03/12/2017 by João Barroca <joao.barroca@tecnico.ulisboa.pt>
 Based on Bosch Sensortec Datasheet and Adafruit algorithms for reading temperature and pressure.